Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 **Pure Functions** &mdash; A function is pure if it meets two criteria:
 	- It always produces the same output if given the same input.
-	- It does not produce external side effects.
+	- It does not produce external side effects (they do not change any data or state outside of themselves)

 <!-- TODO: show example of pure function? -->